We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

 Inconsistent Training: The chaotic environment of a dog park can confuse your dog, undermining the consistent training you've been working on.
 Commands and behaviors learned in a structured setting may not translate well to the unpredictability of a dog park.

-Opt for structured, controlled environments where you can maintain full control over your dog's interactions.
+Opt for structured, controlled environments where you can maintain complete control over your dog's interactions and behavior.
 This could include:

 Private Training Sessions: Work one-on-one with our experienced trainers to refine your dog's skills and build a strong bond.